Skip to content

 Launching an EC2 Instance from AWS Service Catalog

+First, make sure your region is set to us-east-1; all work should be performed within this region.
 We have created an EC2 instance template with precompiled utilities and tools, available within the AWS Service Catalog.

 1. Navigate to the Service Catalog.